 It was such a perfect little getaway and I’d recommend everyone who enjoys city breaks and sightseeing to go to Rome as it a beautiful city.

 Maryam is a fashion blogger, she is Greek, Pakistani, Canadian living in the UK.
 When she is not making youtube videos she loves to explore new places.
-Check out her blog here or follow her on instagram.
+Follow her on instagram.